EGI-Federation/documentation/content/en/about/contributing/shortcodes/_index.md

 an optional highlighting type parameter.

-The supported languages are dependent on the syntax highlighter, which depends itself on the markdown parser.
+The supported languages are dependent on the syntax highlighter, which depends itself on the Markdown parser.

 {{% alert title="Note" color="info" %}} [Hugo](https://gohugo.io/) uses the
 [goldmark parser](https://github.com/yuin/goldmark), which relies on